scraperwiki/lithium/readme.md

 ## Controlling sysadmin insanity

 Lithium is a system of configurations and a command line tool to control cloud based server instances.

+### Install ###
 To install prequisites:

     npm -f install

 (The '-f' ought not to be required, but is, because of a bug in the linode API).

+### Usage ###

 Activate the environment (fiddles with PATH etc):

-    . ./activate
+    . activate

-(pro tip: if you use bash then you can type '. activate' instead.  booyah!)
+Note, you need to set LINODE\_API\_KEY and LITHIUM\_CONFIG\_PATH.

+    Usage: li <command> OPTIONS
+            list      List instances
+            create    Create a instance by config
+            destroy   Destroy an instance

+            start     Start an instance
+            stop      Stop an instance
+            restart   Restart an instance
+            sh        Execute a command on an instance deploy    Run deployment hooks on an instance [OBSOLESCENT]

+### Tests ###

 To run the tests

     mocha

-Keep the tests running (BDD mode):
+Keep the tests running

     mocha -w